anubhav123456/Concurrency/Arrays.md

   * `length` → gives the size of the array.
 * Much easier than C/C++ where you manually track size using `sizeof`.
+* We have to dive the sizeof array with size of one element of an array to find the length of the array.
+* In C/C++, we have to have pass the length of an array to functions using array as arguments.

 ---